Colour Green: Background

-Colour Green was recorded on a reel-to-reel tape recorder in Baier's home in Germany.
+Colour Green was recorded on a reel-to-reel audio tape recorder in Baier's home in Germany.
 Part of the album was inspired by a trip through Europe by Baier and her friend Claudine.
 This particular journey yielded the writing of the track "Remember the Day," reportedly the first that Baier wrote.

 The instrumentation on most of the album is minimal, featuring only Baier's voice and nylon-string guitar.
 However, the last track on the album, "Give Me a Smile”, features an orchestrated string section and an electronic organ, and Baier plays a steel-string guitar instead of a nylon-strung one.

 Some 30 years after these songs were recorded, Baier's son Robby compiled a CD from these recordings to give to family members as presents.
 He also gave a copy to Dinosaur Jr's J Mascis, who in turn passed it along to the Orange Twin record label.
 Orange Twin released the album in February 2006.

+Usage in popular media

+The track "Forget About" was used in the final scene of the film The Drama.